Blu3wolf/BMS-Docs/Acronyms.md

 IMC | Instrument Meterological Conditions | Weather in which the IFR are necessary.
 Incl | Inclement |
 IN | In | Not out.
+INR | Inertial Rates | TGP Mode when pod cannot track with POINT or AREA.
 INT | Internal |
 INTG | Interogation Page | DED page for IFF.
 INS | Inertial Navigation System | A system of accelerometers and gyroscopes used to track movement from a known position.